 About Southern Morocco

 Ouarzazate was built in 1928 and is now, among other things, the starting point for trips into Southern Morocco.
-The recently restored Taourirt kasbah proves this point; UNESCO has recognized this district with its ochre adobe buildings as a World Heritage of Humanity site.
-Ouarzazate has also been unfailingly linked with cinema since 1984 - its climate, geographical situation and economic conditions have encouraged film studios to locate there.
-The sets of films such as Lawrence of Arabia and Asterix & Obelix: Mission Cleopatra or the Sheltering Sky and Gladiator can be visited at the Atlas Film Studios.
-You can't leave Ouarzazate without visiting the Tiffoultoute and Ait Ben Haddou kasbahs.
-These remarkable examples of traditional architecture give a foretaste of the famous Route of the 1000 kasbahs.
+The Taourirt kasbah, with its ochre, adobe buildings, was made a UNESCO World Heritage site; more recently Ouarzazate has been unfailingly linked with cinema (since 1984) due to its climate, geographical situation and economic conditions which have encouraged film studios to locate there.
+Nor can you leave Ouarzazate without visiting the Tiffoultoute and Ait Ben Haddou kasbahs, these remarkable examples of traditional architecture give a foretaste of the famous Route of the 1000 Kasbahs.

-Ouarzazate is the first town most people see after crossing the High Atlas and is the unofficial capital of the south of Morocco.
-Formerly a Foreign Legion outpost in the southern Kasbah region, it has ...
+Ouarzazate is the first town most see after crossing the High Atlas; the unofficial capital of the south of Morocco.
+Formerly a Foreign Legion outpost it is a useful base for adventures further south.